sheagcraig/dotfiles/README.md

 1. Git inits submodules
 	- For this repo, this primarily consists of vim plugins and Emmet.
 1. Installs the fonts used by Powerline/Airline
-1. Copies all plist files and reads them (to force preference caching to update).
-1. Sources the (newly linked) .bash_profile so it takes effect immediately.
+1. Instructs iTerm2 to use the preferences included in this project.

 I used to install all of my common python packages, but since I do that in virtualenvs these days, I no longer do so.